Kankakee Nursing Home Sexual Abuse Lawyers

 For years, the health care profession ignored sexual assault and rape within nursing home environments.
 Facilities handled matters privately and often, not at all.
 Then, CNN started to publish reports about the rape epidemic in nursing homes.
 It brought worldwide attention to a risk most people might never consider.

 In 2017, CNN published an eye-opening report stating that 1,000 nursing homes received citations from the federal government.
 These citations resulted from mishandling cases or failing to report cases of sexual abuse that occurred between 2013 and 2016.
 Roughly 10% of those facilities received multiple citations during that period.
+While we know that 1,000 nursing homes received citations, assumptions could be made that there were many other violations that were never even reported.

 The news agency also found that victims with mental disabilities faced higher risks because people did not believe them.
 These included not just seniors but other adults residing in long-term care facilities.
 In fact, one of the most disturbing cases reported by CNN involved a 29-year old woman in a years-long vegetative state who gave birth.